Omicrxn/PlatformerGame/README.md

 ## Description

-Fantasy 2D platformer game developed by 3 students at CITM.
+Fantasy 2D platformer game developed by 3 students at CITM-UPC.
 In the game you are a magician who can control the elements which are learned after defeating the elemental enemies.

 ## Key Features